chaitanyawolfe/docs/portfolio.md

 |pitId|Boolean indicator, True indicates that provided identifiers are point in time |TRUE|
 |shortFormat| Boolean indicator indicates if the file provided is short format|FALSE|

-*myport* is and R6 class that provides handle to the uploaded object.
-You can use this handle to query properties of the porfolio.
-There are several methods available under this that provide access/mutation operation on the portfolio.
-By default, the portfolio uploaded is visible to other users within your space, however, if you want to make it private, that can be done by changing the security properties of the portfolio.
-Portfolio can be mutated by the user.

 ### B. Using a Data Frame